udaysidhu99/thecharttoppers/README.md

 ![Alt text](miscellaneous/sadness-5520345_1920.jpg)

 ## Project Description
 Suicides is one of the leading causes of death in the United States.
-According to the U.S. Center for Disease Control and Prevention (CDC), in 2022 alone, there are over 49,000 people who died by suicide, and 1 person dies every 11 minutes due to suicide.
+According to the U.S. Centers for Disease Control and Prevention (CDC), in 2022 alone, there are over 49,000 people who died by suicide, and 1 person dies every 11 minutes due to suicide.

-Because suicide has been a pressing issue, this project focuses on an Exploratory Data Analysis of the different factors influencing suicide in the United States for the years 2000 to 2022.
+Because suicide has long been a pressing issue, this project focuses on an Exploratory Data Analysis of the different factors influencing suicide in the United States for the years 2000 to 2022.
 Data on U.S. demographics (gender, age group, race, and population density), socioeconomic factors (unemployment, median household income, gun ownership, and veteran deaths), and psychosocial factors (illicit drug use and depression) were collected from various credible sources.
-Additionally, further analysis on these factors are done with respect to its impact on Suicide Rates across U.S. states.
+Additionally, further analysis on these factors are done with respect to its impact on Suicide Rates across the United States.

 ## Installation
 To run the code in `code/`, install the following Python packages: